vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Minimum Spanning Tree (MST): Finds a subgraph that connects all the vertices in a graph with the minimum total weight.
 Prim's algorithm and Kruskal's algorithm are popular algorithms for finding the minimum spanning tree.

 Topological Sorting: Orders the vertices of a directed acyclic graph in such a way that for every directed edge (u, v), vertex u comes before vertex v in the ordering.
 It is often used in task scheduling, dependency resolution, and job sequencing.

+These are just a few examples of the numerous graph algorithms available.
+The choice of algorithm depends on the specific problem and the characteristics of the graph being analyzed.

+Conclusion
+Graphs are a powerful tool for modeling and solving real-world problems that involve relationships between entities.
+Understanding the fundamentals of graphs and the algorithms associated with them is essential for tackling a wide range of computational challenges.
+The provided Java graph library offers a convenient way to work with graphs and leverage their capabilities in your Java projects.